-The nuts turn counterclockwise to loosen.
+Turn the wheel nuts counterclockwise to loosen.
 To get maximum leverage, fit the wrench to the nut so that the handle is on the right side, as shown above.
-Grasp the wrench near the end of the handle and pull up on the handle.
+Grab the wrench near the end of the handle and pull up on the handle.
 Be careful that the wrench does not slip off the nut.